 As an international student you must:

 The course focuses on a wide range of language issues and changes.
-You’ll explore the differences between planned and spontaneous communication, the effects of modern technology, geographical variations, and the importance of audience and purpose on how people communicate.
-You will also learn about the origin, development and variation of language, exploring how and why English has changed over time and why it is so important worldwide.
+You’ll explore the differences between planned and spontaneous communication, the effects of modern technology, geographical variations, and the importance of audience and purpose as to how people communicate.
+You will also learn about the origin, development and variation of language, exploring how and why English has changed over time and why it is so important worldwide You will study extracts from journalism, political speeches from different countries and eras, the language of advertising designed to manipulate and children’s texts such as Chicken Licken.
 The development of children’s spoken and written language is another significant component of the course.

 Using linguistic terminology and concepts you will develop the ability to see what language choices reveal about a person’s opinion of themselves, their listener and what their real purposes are in the communication.
 You will apply linguistic concepts and methods of analysis to the study of meanings and topical issues in language from many sources.
 You will be able to write analytical essays using complex terminology and theories.
 You will also develop your knowledge of the history of the English language linked to key historical events in England and around the world.